 Key features:

-· Has InnoDB and XtraDB are known for high reliability and high performance
+- InnoDB and XtraDB provide high reliability and performance

-· Galera Cluster provides high up-time and prevents loss of data
+- Galera Cluster provides high uptime and prevents data loss

 Companies that use MariaDB: